Clement of Alexandria: Stromata

 The contents of the Stromata, as its title suggests, are miscellaneous.
 Its place in the trilogy is disputed – Clement initially intended to write the Didasculus, a work that would complement the practical guidance of the Paedagogus with a more intellectual schooling in theology.
 The Stromata is less systematic and ordered than Clement's other works, and it has been theorized by André Méhat that it was intended for a limited, esoteric readership.
 Although Eusebius wrote of the eight books of the work, only seven undoubtedly survive.
 Photius, writing in the 9th century, found various text appended to manuscripts of the seven canonical books, which led Daniel Heinsius to suggest that the original eighth book is lost, and he identified the text purported to be from the eighth book as fragments of the Hypotyposes.

 The first book starts on the topic of Greek philosophy.
 Consistent with his other writing, Clement affirms that philosophy had a propaedeutic role for the Greeks, similar to the function of the law for the Jews.
-He then embarks on a discussion of the origins of Greek culture and technology, arguing that most of the important figures in the Greek world were foreigners, and (erroneously) that Jewish culture was the most significant influence on Greece.
+He then embarks on a discussion of the origins of Greek culture and technology, arguing that most of the important figures in the Greek world were foreigners, and that Jewish culture was the most significant influence on Greece.
 In an attempt to demonstrate the primacy of Moses, Clement gives an extended chronology of the world, wherein he dates the birth of Christ to 25 April or May, 4–2 BC, and the creation of the world to 5592 BC.
 The books ends with a discussion on the origin of languages and the possibility of a Jewish influence on Plato.

 The second book is largely devoted to the respective roles of faith and philosophical argument.
 Clement contends that while both are important, the fear of God is foremost, because through faith one receives divine wisdom.
 To Clement, scripture is an innately true primitive philosophy that is complemented by human reason through the Logos.
 Faith is voluntary, and the decision to believe is a crucial fundamental step in becoming closer to God.
 It is never irrational, as it is founded on the knowledge of the truth of the Logos, but all knowledge proceeds from faith, as first principles are unprovable outside a systematic structure.